Extracting transport coefficients from local ground-state currents: Discussion

 From an experimental perspective, while measuring hundreds of further-range currents might be challenging using existing platforms~\cite{Impertro2024}, we identified a realistic scheme based on the evaluation of a single ($c_0$) coefficient, which only requires four local diagonal current measurements.

-Owing to its broad applicability, our method can be utilized for a wide range of gapped many-body systems, such as fractional Chern insulators that exhibit intrinsic topological order; see Appendix~\ref{app:Laughlin}.
-This approach can also be utilized for mixed states, allowing for the investigation of transport coefficients at finite temperatures.
+Owing to its broad applicability, our approach can also be utilized for mixed states, allowing for the investigation of transport coefficients at finite temperatures.
 Furthermore, our protocol extends to other (potentially multi-point) correlators, involving (local) densities and currents, thereby giving access to response functions hardly accessible in traditional solid-state experiments.